 On the Acquisition Date, the Company completed its acquisition of all of the voting interests of Linear, an independent manufacturer of high performance analog integrated circuits.
 Under the terms of the agreement pursuant to which the Company acquired Linear (Merger Agreement), Linear stockholders received, for each outstanding share of Linear common stock, \$46.00 in cash and 0.2321 of a share of the Company's common stock at the closing.
 The Company believes the combination creates the premier analog technology company with the industry's most comprehensive suite of high-performance analog offerings.
-The results of operations of Linear from the Acquisition Date are included in the Company's consolidated statements of income, consolidated balance sheets, consolidated statements of cash flows and shareholders' equity for fiscal 2017.
+The results of operations of Linear from the Acquisition Date are included in the Company's consolidated statements of each flows and shareholders' equity for fiscal 2017.
 The amount of revenue attributable to Linear included in the Company's consolidated statements of income for fiscal 2017 was \$913.2 million.